-The College of Business Administration (CBA) at California State University, Long Beach is a teaching and learning community that offers a diverse student body an environment to foster individual engagement, scholarly and creative achievement, civic participation, and global perspectives.
+The College of Business (COB) at California State University, Long Beach is a teaching and learning community that offers a diverse student body an environment to foster individual engagement, scholarly and creative achievement, civic participation, and global perspectives.

-Consistent with those college goals, the Department of Marketing includes a talented faculty, committed to excellence in teaching and research that advances business practice and scientific understanding.
-Serving 668 program majors, 290 pre-business majors, and about 106 additional program minors, the Department provides a wide range of course opportunities, relevant to today’s dynamic, global business environment.
+Consistent with those college goals, the Department of Marketing includes a talented faculty, committed to excellence in teaching and research that advances the business practice and scientific understanding.
+Serving 693 program majors, 350 pre-business majors, and about 110 additional program minors, the Department provides a wide range of course opportunities, relevant to today’s dynamic global business environment.

 The Department of Marketing offers a broad range of undergraduate and graduate courses.
 Whether talking about the more traditional areas (e.g., advertising, new product development, marketing research) or more recent phenomena (e.g., Internet & digital marketing), faculty aim to provide a current approach that reflects the constantly changing international business environment.

-Students enrolled in MKTG 300 in the fall and spring semesters receive course credit for participating in the Department of Marketing Subject Pool.
+Students enrolled in MKTG 300 in the fall and spring semesters receive course credit for participating in the Department of Marketing Subject Pool (DMSP).
 Students in MKTG 300 classes should register at the start of the semester to ensure that they receive all notifications, including new study postings.